-- 1. Unusually small (by commercial standards) doorways into all teaching kitchens have proven problematic when moving large equipment in or out.
+- Unusually small (by commercial standards) doorways into all teaching kitchens have proven problematic when moving large equipment in or out.
 Excessively high fees and labor, to disassemble equipment, which needs moving, has been the result.
 Widening doorways into all teaching kitchens (TK1/4923, TK2/5023, Bakery/4922 and café kitchen/4925) is a necessary solution. - 2.
 Improper ventilation from the dryer in the laundry room (5006) is a clear fire hazard.
 This potential risk should be remedied immediately. - Continuous and ongoing problems with the delivery of hot water throughout the building.
 This is a violation of Sonoma County Health Code regulations and the Café could potentially be closed if a Major Violation is noted.
 Additionally, poor quality plumbing hardware, which is now 10 years old, needs to repaired or replaced in all sculleries. - 4.
 Adjustment of the automated sinks to correct for temperature fluctuations. - 5.
 The culinary arts building is wired with insufficient electrical capabilities in all teaching kitchens.
 A few teaching kitchens (TK1/4923, Retail Bakery/4932, Café kitchen/4925) have immediate limitations to operate necessary equipment. - 6.
 Entry and exit doors continuously need adjusting and the weather stripping needs to be replaced per Sonoma County Health regulations. - 7.
 There is an occasional issue with mold in the wine room.
 The issue was addressed in 2017.
 In 2022 the mold has reappeared in this room.
 This is a health and safety issue that should be promptly addressed. - 8.
 Lighting in outdoor/student spaces, particularly near the wood fired pizza oven and also the trash/compost area are insufficient and dangerous in the dark of night. - 9.
 Floor drain in TK1/4923 is insufficiently shallow.
 It does not safely drain liquids from the nearby steam kettle.
 This presents a danger to students, with HOT overflowing water.
 Drain needs to be made larger (deeper). - 10.
 Numerous large pieces of commercial equipment in the culinary center require water.
 Costly repairs to existing pipes in addition to said equipment has been the result of our hard city water.
 A building-wide water softener would eliminate these excessive costs. - 11.
 The Ice Cream and Chocolate room (4921) were supposed to have been designed and built in compliance with all governing agencies.
 The failure to meet these minimal requirements has left this room severely limited in its ability to meet program SLOs. - 12.
-Many of the A/V Media systems are incomplete or need updating. - 13.
 The media controls for the demonstration kitchen are lacking adequate audio equipment to be fully operational, there is currently no way to record the video from the 4 HD cameras in the demonstration kitchen.

-14. Custodial support continues to be inadequate for our busy and well-used facility.
+13. Custodial support continues to be inadequate for our busy and well-used facility.
 With the Culinary Café and Bakery open, the building is very much in the public eye and the level of custodial support is inadequate.
 The building is open to serve food to the public and MUST be maintained to a minimum level of cleanliness.
 The current staffing assigned to the Culinary Arts Center is inadequate to do the job.

 The Culinary Arts Department would like to make the Culinary Arts Center as "Green" as possible.
 To this end, assistance is needed to plan and operate more efficient energy, water, recycling, and waste management systems.
-Composting/digesting in a move towards zero waste, is the number one goal.

-3.1 Develop Financial Resources
+3.1 Academic Quality